Seattle City Council approves police-union contract; deal faces scrutiny by federal judge overseeing reforms

-Council, after long debate before a pack hearing, voted 8-1 to ratify the contract negotiated by Mayor Jenny Durkan's administration with the rank-and-file police guild.
+The council, after long debate before a packed hearing, voted 8-1 to ratify the contract negotiated by Mayor Jenny Durkan's administration with the rank-and-file police guild.

 The Seattle City Council on Tuesday voted to ratify the city’s tentative contract with the Seattle Police Officers Guild, handing Mayor Jenny Durkan a hard-fought major victory on a key plank of the city’s police-reform efforts.

-The vote came after weeks of intense lobbying by Durkan, who touted the deal as opportunity to financially reward officers who have gone nearly four years without raises while securing vital reforms such as body-worn cameras.
+The vote came after weeks of intense lobbying by Durkan, who touted the deal as an opportunity to financially reward officers who have gone nearly four years without raises while securing vital reforms such as body-worn cameras.

 She faced a storm of opposition from the citizen Community Police Commission, 24 community groups and the Seattle King County NAACP, who contended the agreement undermined hard-fought reforms included in police-accountability legislation passed by the council last year.